mlgxmez/CarND-Traffic-Sign-Classifier-Project/my_report.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used as parameters a batch size of 128 samples for 100 epochs.
+To train the model, I used as parameters a batch size of 128 samples for 40 epochs.
 The most important parameters in my case have been the learning rate, set to 0.001 and the *keep_prob* in the dropout layer.
 This parameter has been set to 0.5 for training to avoid overfitting and generalize better when the model is used for classification.
 For evaluation on the validation set *keep_prob* has been set to 1.0.
 The optimizer chose was Adam.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 0.994
+* training set accuracy of 0.987
-* validation set accuracy of 0.939
+* validation set accuracy of 0.971
-* test set accuracy of 0.912
+* test set accuracy of 0.936

 The idea with this model was to slightly make the network's architecture more complex than the LeNet.
 This is the reason why the relu and dropout layers where added to the original model where possible.
 The problems you face with this architecture is the moment you have to tune the parameters to get higher accuracy.